-ERR (Error): If this message appears and the disc comes out, it could be for one of the following reasons:
+If the disc comes out, it could be for one of the following reasons:

-- If you're driving on a very rough road.
-When the road becomes smooth the disc should play. - If it's very hot.
-When the temperature returns to normal, the disc should play. - The disc is upside down. - It is dirty, scratched or wet. - The air is very humid.
-(If so, wait about an hour and try again.) - If the CD is not playing correctly, for any other reason, try a known good CD.
+- You're driving on a very rough road.
+When the road becomes smoother, the disc should play. - It's very hot.
+When the temperature returns to normal, the disc should play. - · The disc is dirty, scratched, wet or upside down. - The air is very humid.
+If so, wait about an hour and try again.

+If the CD is not playing correctly, for any other reason, try a known good CD.